 - 1 ½ cups salsa

 - 1 15-oz can corn

 - ¼ teaspoon pepper

-- 2 cups milk (evaporated or other dairy milk)
+- 2 cups dairy milk evaporated, full fat, or heavy cream

 - Set the Instant Pot to saute for 5 minutes.
 Add 2 tablespoon of olive oil, diced chicken and the taco seasoning.
 Cook for 5 minutes.
 During the last minute, add the peppers, onion and garlic.